 9. Mill Creek State Park – O'Brien County

 Mill Creek Park is one of the highlights of O'Brien County.
 The park offers a variety of activities for the whole family throughout the year!
-Learn more.

-10. Ledges State Park – Boone
+10. Ledges State Park, Iowa

 With its distinctive geological and archeological features, breathtaking views and vibrant history, Ledges State Park is a nature lover's paradise.
 One of the very first state parks in Iowa, Ledges has been a must-see Iowa attraction for decades.
-In addition to natural beauty, several structures built by the Civilian Conservation Corps are a must see- from an arch stone bridge to a shelter in Oak Woods, stone trail steps and a shelter in Lower Ledges.
-Learn more.

 And be sure to check out the rest of our Best Campgrounds in the US series.